 On a smaller scale, photos can be used to track individual plant growth and development, with or without additional journalling.
 If needed, you can also take advantage of the embedded metadata in your digital photos to cross check dates on planting, blossoming, fruiting, or other key stages.

-My mobile phone is one of my garden record keeping go-to tools.
+My mobile phone has become one of my garden record keeping go-to tools.
 I find quick photos extremely helpful for keeping track of plant tag information until if/when I get around to properly filing tags or filling in my garden journal records.
-A quick photo of the tag on my phone, no scrawled notes required.
+If I ever get around to updating things… A quick photo of the tag on my phone does the trick for keeping track, no scrawled notes required.
 Perfect!